 Policy costs increase with mortgage size and length as well as the likelihood of your death during the term.
 This means age and whether you smoke are big factors.
-For those who’ve quit smoking, once you’re clean for a year, it is worth a re-quote as the price may have reduced substantially.
+For those who’ve quit smoking, once a year has passed, it is worth a re-quote as the price may have reduced substantially.

 Consider writing in trust

 If you die the life assurance payment will then form part of your estate.
 This may make the value of your estate liable to Inheritance Tax.
-In many cases you can avoid this by writing the policy in trust – which means the payment goes direct to your dependents, avoiding inheritance tax.
+In many cases you can avoid this by writing the policy in trust – which means the payment goes direct to the trustees for payment to your chosen beneficiaries, avoiding inheritance tax.
 This is relatively easy to do as with most insurance policies they include the option (and papers) for writing in trust directly, at no extra charge.

 These types of plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.

-The Financial Conduct Authority does not regulate taxation advice or trusts.
+The Financial Conduct Authority (FCA) does not regulate taxation advice or trusts.

 Your home may be repossessed if you do not keep up repayments on your mortgage.